josehu07/josehu07.github.io/index.md

 # About Me

 I am a computer science Ph.D. student in the [ADSL lab](https://research.cs.wisc.edu/adsl/) at the [University of Wisconsin-Madison](https://www.wisc.edu/), advised by [Professor Andrea C. Arpaci-Dusseau](http://pages.cs.wisc.edu/~dusseau/) and [Professor Remzi H. Arpaci-Dusseau](http://pages.cs.wisc.edu/~remzi/).
-My research interest lies in **computer systems**, especially distributed systems, operating systems, and cloud storage.
+My research interest lies in **computer systems**, especially distributed systems, operating systems, and cloud storage infrastructure.

 My current research focus is on modernizing distributed replication protocols for emerging workloads, such as data-heavy replication and wide-area replication.
 Previously, I have studied file systems and kernel storage stack technologies for new hardware such as persistent memory.